 INSTRUCTOR NOTE: Distribute the Estimated Travel Costs for a PCS Handout.
-While most of these normal expenses may be reimbursed or may be covered by the GTCC, it's important that Coast Guard members keep all of their receipts.
+While most of these normal expenses may be reimbursed or may be covered by the GTCC, it's important that Service members keep all of their receipts.
 The handout can be covered in class as an activity if time allows.
-Play optional video, Potential PCS Expenses During Your Move.